ujji7/eldians/FEATURES.md

 ### Additional Features:
 Every user has a transaction history that lists all the transactions they have done (ex.
 Buying, selling games, creating/deleting users, etc)

+##Testing
+We ran into a slight issue with Junit testing there was an issue with the CRLF vs LF.
+We tried changing multiple setting on intelliJ but nothing seemed to work.
+Here the issue was that the test files which were written on Mac did not pass the tests on windows and vice-versa.
+So here due to shortage of time we were unaable to effectively come up with a solution to resolve this issue.
+This issue is caused by
+the line break of \n vs \r\n and visibly the output that is received is no different just the issue between CRLF vs LF.